cengique/param-search-neuro/README.md

 Parallel parameter search scripts for simulating neuron models
 ======================================================================

+**Update on 5/26/2017:** Parameter search using this tool is now implemented on the [Neuroscience Gateway (NSG)](https://www.nsgportal.org/) neural simulation platform.
+To use it, select "Parameter Search in Singularity on Comet" from the tools list.
+So far it's only limited to calling GENESIS 2.4, but potentially it could call any simulator or any other program.

 `param-search-neuro` is a collection of scripts to simulate a neuron model for each of the entries in a parameter set, but in practice it could run any simulator.
 Evaluating the model at different places in